 In the North, ground meat or small cut meat cooked in a range of liquids from wine to broth.
 Most usually saute vegetables as part of the sauce too and while there may be some tomatoes, you won’t find too many, if any.

-In Southern Italy, the meat is still the main event but it’s more likely to be a bigger piece which is typically braised with vegetables and other ingredients.
+In Southern Italy, the meat is still the main event but it’s more likely to be a bigger piece.
+You typically braise it with vegetables and other ingredients.
 Tomatoes are more common and can make up a bigger part of the sauce.
 The slow cooked meat might be served as a dish in itself here, too.

 What’s the difference between ragu and ragout?

-The idea and name came to the Emilia-Romagna region during Napoleonic times and evolved from there.
-It’s probably fitting Bolognese is the best known version being from that area (see more about food here in my food in Bologna post).
+The idea and name came to the Emilia-Romagna region of Italy during Napoleonic times and evolved from there.
+It’s probably fitting Bolognese is the best known version of ragu and comes from that area (see more about food here in my food in Bologna post).

 I’m sure the decent amount of red wine helps, but the long slow cook also creates tender lamb that melts in your mouth, much as another of our favorites, braised lamb shanks.
 Make sure you don’t skip searing the meat and adding a little color to the vegetables to really add to the flavors.